Pbatch/pete-tionary/README.md

 1.)
 Make a private ECR repository

-2.) `cd` into `docker`, then follow the commands in the ECR repository to upload the Docker image
+2.)
+Follow the commands in the ECR repository to upload the Docker image

 3.)
-Set the global variables in `aws/pictionary/pictionary_stack.py`
+Set the global variables in `backend/pictionary/pictionary_stack.py`

 4.)
 Deploy the CloudFormation stack